opperms/Web-scraping-with-Scrapy/README.md

 - Clone this project: ``git clone https://github.com/python-scrapy-playbook/quotes-js-project.git``
 - Create a Python Virtual Environment (not in the same directory as where the modules are, but one level above (see structure below): ``python -m venv venv``
-- Activate the Python Virtual Environment: ``./venv/scripts/activate``
+- Activate the Python Virtual Environment: ``./venv/scripts/activate`` on Windows, or ``source venv/bin/activate`` on MacOS
 - Check that the latest release of pip is availible: ``python.exe -m pip install --upgrade pip``
 - Install Scrapy using pip: ``pip install scrapy``
 - Install Scrapy-Playwright: ``pip install scrapy-playwright``
 - Check that Playwright in installed: ``playwright install``